LLNL/axom/src/docs/sphinx/dev_guide/component_org.rst

 .. ## further review from Lawrence Livermore National Laboratory.
 .. ##

-.. _addcomponent-label:
+.. _componentorg-label:

 ******************************************************
-Adding a New Axom Component
+Axom Component Structure
 ******************************************************

-This section describes the tasks to be done when adding a new software component to Axom.
-The main tasks include:
+This section describes the structure of directories, files, and their contents for an Axom component.
+This section should be used as a guide to identify tasks to be done when adding a new software component to Axom.
+These include:

   * Creating the appropriate directory structure
   * Modifying and adding CMake files and variables